subalakr/workshop/server/beginner/outline.md

 How Couchbase works - 2h
 ------------------------

-### Exploring Couchbase - 1h
+### Data in Couchbase - 1h

+On the most simple level Couchbase is a Key Value store but there is more beneath the surface.

+In this part we explore data structures and how they are persisted in Couchbase.

+- Storing data in Couchbase
+  - Data Types
+  - Consistency
+  - Replication
-- reading data
+- Retrieving data from Couchbase
-  - simple objects
+  - Using simple data types
-  - JSON
+  - Mapping between JSON and Objects
-- storing data
-  - example
-  - consistency
-  - replication
+- Managing growth
-- scaling out
+  - Scaling out Couchbase
+  - XDCR

-### data modeling - 1h
+### Data modeling - 1h

+What are the concepts behind Couchbase and modeling data in a NoSQL world.

+This section explores the concepts of Data modeling for Couchbase and how the known concepts of the SQL world map to document databases like Couchbase

+- Modeling Data
-- recap Data types
+  - Recap on Data types
   - JSON documents
-- Modeling data as JSON
-- Indexing
+  - Dealing with references
-- Key Value access patterns
+- Data access patterns
+  - Referential keys
+  - Ranges with Counters
+  - In-lining data
+- Map and Reduce Indexes (Views)
+  - When to use views
+  - Performance considerations
+  - Consistency considerations